 Sharks are the most powerful fishes in the oceans.
-They have a reputation as dangerous predators, but in many areas of the world, you can observe them when snorkeling in perfect safety.
-An encounter with a shark under water is always a unique and fascinating moment.
-Powerful emotions are guaranteed!
-Check out our top 6 snorkeling spots to swim with sharks.
+They have a reputation as dangerous predators, but in many areas of the world, you can safely spot them when snorkeling.
+An underwater encounter with a shark is always a unique and fascinating experience.
+Check out our top 10 snorkeling spots for fascinating encounters with sharks!

-On this shallow sandbank located in Moorea lagoon, in a few feet of water, you just have to jump in the water from your kayak to swim with dozens of blacktip reef sharks.
+On this shallow sandbank located in Moorea lagoon, in a few feet of water, you’ll just have to jump in the water from your kayak to swim with dozens of blacktip reef sharks (Carcharhinus melanopterus).
 An experience of a lifetime, in one of the most beautiful islands in the world.

-In Shark Ray Alley, off Ambergris Caye, you don’t need to go in search of sharks because they will come up to greet you!
-Less than 3 meters of crystal-clear water and dozens of inoffensive nurse sharks swimming around you – so do you feel like a swim?
+In Shark Ray Alley, off Ambergris Caye, you won’t need to search for sharks, because they will come up to greet you!
+Less than 10ft of crystal-clear water and dozens of inoffensive nurse sharks swimming around your boat – do you feel like jumping in?

-When you arrive by boat in Petite Terre, you’ll soon see the fins breaking through the surface of the water.
-Sit down on the beach, put on your mask and dive into the water: you’ll see dozens of small lemon sharks coming and going peaceably above the sandy seabed, unperturbed by the swimmers around them.
-A great view guaranteed!
+When you arrive by boat in Petite Terre, you’ll soon see their fins breaking through the surface of the water.
+Sit down on the beach, put on your mask, and enter the water: you’ll see dozens of small lemon sharks (Negaprion brevirostris) slowly coming and going above the sandy seabed around the visitors.
+Nurse sharks (Ginglymostoma cirratum) are sometimes also seen in the channel.

-At Shark Bay, south of Ko Tao, even the most battle-hardened snorkelers are impressed.
-Dozens of blacktip reef sharks, some measuring 2 to 3m, stream along above the seabed, a few meters below the surface.
-Even though visibility is rarely perfect, the experience is all the same impressive.
+At Shark Bay, south of Ko Tao, even the most experienced snorkelers are impressed.
+Dozens of blacktip reef sharks, some measuring 6 to 9ft, swim above the seabed, a few feet below the surface.
+Even though visibility is rarely perfect at this location, the experience is still great.

 Small palm tree-covered islets border this natural pool, sometimes described as a “lagoon within a lagoon”.
-The surroundings waters of the Blue Lagoon are perfect for a snorkeling encounter with blacktip reef sharks and some (huge) lemon sharks.
+The waters surrounding Rangiroa’s Blue Lagoon are perfect for a snorkeling encounter with blacktip reef sharks (Carcharhinus melanopterus) and -rarer- sicklefin lemon shark (Negaprion acutidens).